louiebao/louiebao.github.io/_posts/2026-05-21-building-a-simple-ai-agent-with-python-ollama-and-sqlite.md

 pip3 install langchain-ollama
 ```

----

 ## Step 2 – Download an AI model using Ollama

 We've installed Ollama in the previous step, but it is just a soulless shell.
 It is time to inject it with intelligence.
 For that, we need to decide on an AI model that we will use for this exercise.
 Any will do, but given that I have a pretty old Mac, I opted for a lightweight model.

-In one terminal, run and keep this local ollama server running in the backgrounf:
+In one terminal, run and keep this local ollama server running in the background:

 ```bash
 ollama serve